 This Decision Does not Affect the Other Hernia Mesh Cases

 Here, it is important to reiterate that the court specifically noted that this ruling was not precedential.
 It has no bearing on whether Johnson & Johnson is or is not liable for damages that consumers have suffered from its hernia mesh.
 The decision was limited to just the particular facts of this case insofar as the proper defendant could not be named.
-The court did not reach the issue at all of whether the hernia mesh was defective.
+The Court did not reach the issue at all of whether the hernia mesh was defective.
 The court also specifically focused on the fact that the lawyer in the case did not comp

 However, this calls into question the difficulty that patients face in bringing a lawsuit against the proper defendant in a hernia mesh case.
 While most plaintiffs have a way of tracking the maker of the hernia mesh that was implanted in their body, it is certainly possible that they may simply not know which company made the defective product.
 Where many plaintiffs may have difficulty is that hernia meshes may fray and migrate over time, and the side effects and complications may not become apparent until years after the initial surgery.
 In this event, there may be challenges recreating from their medical records the name and maker of the hernia mesh.
 It may also be difficult to discern the brand of the hernia mesh without that since it can shrivel and become disfigured over time.

-In general, Johnson & Johnson has had a mixed record when it comes to defending product liability claims associated with Ethicon’s hernia mesh.
-Ethicon was forced to recall its Physiomesh product back in 2016 after numerous patients were forced to undergo revision surgeries.
+In general, Johnson & Johnson has a mixed record when it comes to defending product liability claims associated with Ethicon’s hernia mesh.
+Ethicon was forced to remove its Physiomesh product back in 2016 after numerous patients were forced to undergo revision surgeries.
 The company has been inundated with lawsuits as reports of complications from its hernia mesh have proliferated.
 As a result, the company has faced a growing number of lawsuits.

-Johnson & Johnson had previously settled a lawsuit brought by states about its hernia mesh marketing procedures.
-In addition, the company has also settled billions of dollars worth of cases regarding its pelvic mesh that invoked similar issues.
+Johnson & Johnson previously settled a lawsuit brought by states about its hernia mesh marketing procedures.
+In addition, the company has also settled millions of dollars worth of cases regarding its pelvic mesh that invoked similar issues.
 However, the company continues to wage legal defenses to the thousands of hernia mesh lawsuits.